Blendify/blender-manual/trunk/blender_docs/manual/editors/uv/textures/types/image/workflow.rst

 ==========================

-To use an image as the color and alpha (transparency) of the texture, you can create an image in an external paint program and tell the UV/Image Editor to Open that file as the texture, or you can create a New image and save it as the texture.
+To use an image as the color and alpha (transparency) of the texture, you can create an image in an external paint program and tell the UV Editor to Open that file as the texture, or you can create a New image and save it as the texture.

 If you want to start off by creating an image using an external paint program,